dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 # Making Projects Reproducible

 Scientific software is often developed and used by a single person.
-It is all too common in academia to be handed a postdoc or graduate students's old code and be unable to to replicate the original study, run the software outside of the original development machine, or even get the software to work at all.
-The goal of this tutorial is to provide some guidelines to make your summer projects reproducible -- this means your project can be installed on another computer and give the same results you got over the summer.
+It is all too common in academia to be handed a postdoc or graduate students's old code and be unable to replicate the original study, run the software outside of the original development machine, or even get the software to work at all.
+The goal of this tutorial is to provide some guidelines to make your summer projects reproducible - this means your project can be installed on another computer and give the same results you got over the summer.
 At the end of the summer, your project should be understandable and transferable to your future self and anyone else who may want to pick up where you left off without having to constantly email you about how to get your project